nyu-ossd-s19/jztang-weekly/about.md

 - Played violin for 10 years but gave it up to be bad at guitar (for now)
 - Big kpop fan
 - Collects fridge magnets and enamel pins
-- Currently watching *Terrace House*
+- Currently watching *Memories of the Alhambra*
 - [no u](https://www.youtube.com/watch?v=uBbwZCRIILM)